The cheapest Super Bowl ticket is $5,000. Here’s what you could buy instead

 (KTXL) — The Super Bowl matchup isn’t even set yet, but ticket prices are already through the roof.

-The cheapest price of a single ticket is around $5,000 on most purchasing platforms.
-Those prices could potentially get higher as we approach game day on Feb.
+The cheapest price of a single ticket was around $5,000 on most purchasing platforms, as of Monday.
+Those prices could potentially get higher as game day approaches on Feb.
 12.

 Super Bowl LVII will occur at State Farm Stadium in Glendale, Arizona.
 As of Monday, here’s how much the cheapest tickets were (before fees) on Ticketmaster and other websites: